benthomasmtl/lodavo-caption-generator/README.md

 - Install the Lexend Deca font on your system
 - Restart CapCut after installing fonts
-- Re-import the .ass file
+- Re-import the .srt file

 ### Python version issues